openjdk/jtreg/plugins/idea/README.md

 ```
  idea
+   |-src
+     |-main
-   |-src (plugin sources)
+       |-java (plugin sources)
+       |-resources (plugin resources - the plugin.xml file lives here)
    |-build (where build files are stored)
-   |-resources (plugin resources - the plugin.xml file lives here)
-   |-.idea (a template project for editing/building/testing the plugin itself)
+       |-distributions (where the plugin zip file is generated)
+   |-build.gradle (the gradle build file)
+   |-gradle.properties (contains properties required to build this project)
 ```

 ### Building the plugin

-To build the plugin, you need to have IntelliJ installed.
-From IntelliJ, simply browse to the location of this folder, and open it as an IntelliJ project.
-The project can be built by clicking on `Build -> Build Project`.
-Once this step is done, you should be able to run/debug the plugin.

-Note: You might need to tweak the IDE project settings to correctly configure the plugin project.
-The two following steps are required:

-* When the IDE project for the plugin is first opened, IntelliJ will complain about the lack of a path variable called `JTREG_HOME`.
-Please follow the IDE instructions, and set this path variable to point to the root of your jtreg build output or your jtreg installation (`JTREG_HOME/libs/javatest.jar` must exist).
-The setting can also be found in under `Settings -> Appearance and Behavior -> Path Variables`.
-This step is required as the project depends on some of the jtreg libraries.

-* You need to create an Intellij SDK and name it `IDEA JDK` for the project to work correctly.
-To create a new SDK, click on `File -> Project Structure`.
-When the dialog opens, click on the `SDKs` entry in the left pane, and add a new SDK (by clicking on the *plus* icon).
-The SDK we want to create is an 'IntelliJ Platform Plugin SDK'.
-Once the new SDK type has been selected, you will have to tell IntelliJ what's the SDK path - you will see that IntelliJ will already point to the folder containing your IntelliJ installation - that is a fine choice.
-Rename it to `IDEA JDK`.
-Secondly, you will have to tell IntelliJ which JDK to use together with the plugin SDK.
-Any JDK 8 (or greater) is a fine choice here.

-Note: by running the plugin here we mean running it in a sandbox environment - for truly installing the plugin in your IDE, see the steps below.
+This plugin can be built with `gradle`.
+To build the plugin, simply run the following command from the `idea` folder:

+`sh gradlew clean build`

+> Note: when working behind a proxy, additional options might be required, such as: \
+> `-Dhttps.proxyhost=<proxyServer> -Dhttps.proxyPort=<proxyPort>`

+This will download gradle and the required IntelliJ dependencies, will build the plugin and will place the results in the `build/distributions` folder.

+> Note: to build the plugin, the build script must point to a valid jtreg installation; see the property `jtregHome` in the `gradle.properties` file, and tweak accordingly.

+> Note: the property `intellijVersion` can be used to specify which IDE version should the plugin depend on (defaults to `2021.1`).

+Once the build is configured correctly, the plugin can even be tested in a sandbox environment, as follows:

+`sh gradlew runIde`

 ### Installing the plugin

-To install the plugin in your IDE, first you need to prepare a plugin module file (a `.jar` file).
-This can be done by selecting `Build -> Prepare Plugin Module for Deployment`.
-Once that is done, a new jar file should be created under the hidden `.idea` folder (and a related pop up notification should appear).
+To install the plugin in your IDE, first you need to build a plugin module file (a `.zip` file), as described in the previous section.

-Once you have a jar file, you can easily install it in your IDE; go in `File -> Settings`, and select `Plugins` from the right panel.
-Then click on `Install plugin from disk` and point the IDE to the zip file you have created in the step above.
-The IDE will ask you to restart - once restart is completed the installation process is completed, and the plugin is ready to be used to run and debug jtreg tests.
+Once the plugin zip has been obtained, it can be installed in the IDE; go in `Help -> Find Action...`, and type `Install plugin from disk`, and then select the corresponding action from the drop down list.
+A new file dialog will pop up: point the IDE to the zip file you have created in the step above.
+The IDE will require a restart - once restart is completed the installation process is completed, and the plugin is ready to be used to run and debug jtreg tests.

 ## Using the plugin